logo

 Top

-Ashram life style only exists in the Vedic Sanatana Dharma tradition.
-If any one claims to promote Ashram life style without following the traditional way of of life, it could be manipulations in the name of Ashram and sincere aspirants would be misguided.
+Ashram lifestyle only exists in the Vedic Sanatana Dharma tradition.
+If anyone claims to promote Ashram lifestyle without following the traditional way of life, it could be manipulations in the name of Ashram and sincere aspirants would be misguided.

 Vedic Sanatana Dharma also has four Ashrama, which stand for stages of life.
-It starts with Brahmacharya (student life), Grihastha (married life / householder), Vanaprastha (forest life, slowly withdrawing from worldly responsibilities) and Sanyasa (engage for enlightenment).
+It starts with Brahmacharya (Educational life), Grihastha (married life / householder), Vanaprastha (forest life, slowly withdrawing from worldly responsibilities) and Sannyasa (engage for enlightenment/ Renunciation).
 Each of these stages of life each have their specific goals and lessons to learn, this system takes us from mastering common life lessons to Enlightenment.

-A Gurukula is a traditional type of education system from ancient India with the Shishya (“students” or “disciples”) living near or with the guru, in the same building.
+A Gurukul is a traditional type of education system from ancient India with the Shishya (“students” or “disciples”) living near or with the guru, in the same building.

-The Guru–Shishya tradition, denotes a succession of teachers and disciples in Indian tradition.
-It is the tradition of spiritual relationship and mentoring where teachings are transmitted from a Guru “teacher” to a Shishya after the formal Diksha (initiation).
-Such knowledge, whether yogic, agamic, spiritual or scriptural is imparted through the developing relationship between the Guru and the disciple.
+The Guru–Shishya Parampara, denotes a succession of Master and Disciple in Indian tradition.
+It is the tradition of spiritual relationship and mentoring where teachings are transmitted from a Guru ” Master” to a Shishya after the formal Diksha (initiation).
+Such knowledge, whether, Sannyasa Shakti Pat, Shaivism, Shaktism, Aghora Vidya Yogic, Tantric, Agamic, Spiritual or scriptural is imparted through the developing relationship between the Guru and the Disciple.

 https://en.wikipedia.org/wiki/Ashram